 Chicago may not need much production at the plate with Ventura scheduled to turn to Jose Quintana (1-0, 2.55 ERA), who is trying to continue an impressive stretch with another dominant outing against the Indians.

-The left-hander has tossed 13 2-3 scoreless innings over his last two starts, including last Wednesday's 7-0 win at Toronto.
-He scattered five hits with seven strikeouts in 6 2-3 innings, five days after being let down by the offense in a 1-0 loss at Cleveland.
+The left-hander has tossed 13 2-3 scoreless innings over his last two starts, including Wednesday's 7-0 win at Toronto.
+He scattered five hits with seven strikeouts in 6 2-3 innings, five days after being letdown by the offense in a 1-0 loss at Cleveland.

-Quintana held the Indians to one hit while striking out seven in seven innings, but he was on the opposite end of Justin Masterson 's five-hitter.
+Quintana held the Indians to one hit while fanning seven in seven innings, but didn't get a decision opposite Justin Masterson 's five-hitter.

-Another meeting with the Indians may keep Quintana rolling since he's 1-0 with a 0.93 ERA in four matchups - two starts.
+Another meeting with the Indians may keep Quintana rolling since he's 1-0 with a 0.93 ERA in four games - two starts.

-The Indians will counter with Zach McAllister (1-2, 3.12) as he tries to continue his success against the White Sox.
+The Indians are expected to counter with Zach McAllister (1-2, 3.12) as he tries to continue his success against the White Sox.

-The right-hander is 2-0 with a 2.66 ERA in four starts against them, winning 9-4 at home April 13.
+The right-hander is 2-0 with a 2.66 ERA in four starts against them, getting credit for a 9-4 home victory April 13.
 He yielded three runs - one earned - and five hits before leaving with one out in the seventh.

-McAllister then gave up three runs and three walks while throwing 112 pitches in five innings of a 6-3 loss to Boston on Thursday.
+McAllister followed that up five days later by giving up three runs and three walks while throwing 112 pitches in five innings of a 6-3 loss to Boston.